 Touch down felt like our plane had just fallen out of the sky and landed, on one wheel, with a crack.
 The passengers, who were already predisposed to be quite vociferous, screamed and squawked like too many chickens jostled in a cage.
-The plane consisted of numerous hen parties, a fortieth and a fiftieth birthday affair and a couple of other spur of the moment get togethers.
+The plane consisted of numerous hen parties, a fortieth birthday party and a couple of other spur of the moment get togethers.
 I myself was in the wake of a beautiful bride.
 Ryanair enabling celebrations for the masses, and that I thought, was probably the nicest thing I could say about Ryanair.
 Although it wasn’t their fault that the French air-traffic controllers were striking that morning and had left us sitting on the tarmac for two hours.
-At least we had a pilot with a reassuring Scottish accent to soften the blow of two hours on the tarmac.
+At least our pilot had a lovely Scottish accent which helped soften the blow of two hours on the tarmac.

 We were greeted by palms and agarves.

 It took us a while to get out of the airport.
 First, we got our passports stamped; after which, I spent some time beholding the ephemeral document in my hands with the genuine joy of otherness, of ownership, but also adventure (which in my mind is an emotion and feeling all of its own and far from the queasiness of excitement which I find rather unpalatable).
 The fleeting nature of paper, its brief, fugitive life, mirrors the memories within; important, but as with everything, not forever; vulnerable to damage, fading with time, lost with carelessness, but in the moment, it encompasses all.
 2020 was my year of travel and this was an excellent way to kick start it!
 Little did I know….